keerthiravilla/FTD-Detection-using-ML-techniques/README.md

 # Detection of Frontotemporal Dementia by Learning Few Training Samples
 # Background
+Fronto-temporal Dementia is a neurocognitive syndrome.
+It is one of the most common types of dementia in people under the age of 65, and its prevalence is expected to rise as the patient ages.
+Making an early diagnosis of neurodegenerative diseases is one of modern neuroscience's most significant challenges.
+Although there is no cure for this family of diseases, the effectiveness of medical treatment is largely dependent on the timing of their detection.
+Trained professionals can effectively reach a correct diagnosis using visual analysis of Magnetic Resonance Imaging (fMRI) or raw (MRI).
+However, as this operation takes time and may be subject to personal interpretation, we explore the performance of a group of machine learning algorithms and formulate a correct FTD diagnosis, in order to provide medical professionals with a supporting tool.

+# Methods:
 Convolutional neural networks (CNNs) achieve the high classification accuracy for detecting frontotemporal dementia with a large number of training samples based on magnetic resonance imaging (MRI) scans, but they didn‘t achieve good diagnostic accuracy with few training samples.